MariaRiosNavarro/my-journal/README.md

+# A more modern version of this Repo is [here](https://github.com/MariaRiosNavarro/react-journal-app2)(local Storage exercise).

+---

+---

+---

+---

-# Getting Started with Create React App
+Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).